Answers to frequently asked questions about our translation and interpreting services

-Besides our translation experience, the quality assurance process we employ when translating is an important reference for our clients, as is our combined résumé (it can be requested).
+Besides translation experience, the translation quality assurance process we employ when translating is an important reference for our clients, as is our combined résumé (it can be requested).
 We also amassed considerable experience over the many years we spent working in several industries before we became freelance translators in 1997.
 We don't know everything, of course, and in addition to some very specialized topics we have never handled before, there are also topics that we are only familiar with to a certain extent.
 For this reason, we invite clients to provide us with as much technical information as possible so that we can learn the new subject matter.

 How do you guarantee your interpreting quality?